art-in/cpp-docker-example/readme.md

 - min steps to deploy dev env
 - min prerequisites (to not polute host environment with dozens of tools/dependencies)

+Issues:
+- rebuild is slow as object files are not cached between builds

 ---

 Build & run in docker